 There's A Possibility You'll Go A Little Crazy

-Your romantic partner may be totally OK with not having sex while your physician may not have given the green light.
-However, the reality is you're still a woman with sexual needs and pregnancy hasn't changed that.
+may be totally OK with while your physician may not have given the green light.
+However, the reality is you're still a woman with sexual needs and pregnancy hasn't changed that. not having sex

 Bedrest has stolen so many things, why does it have to take this, too?